 If a local assessment of Member misconduct results in a decision to investigate the Monitoring Officer may delegate other Council Officers to perform the function of investigation into the conduct of Councillors of the District and Parish/Town Councils.
-In appropriate cases, the Monitoring Officer will appoint the Deputy Monitoring Officer to undertake the investigation, but in other cases it may be appropriate to appoint an outside investigator, which could involve borrowing from another authority.
-The Monitoring Officer has entered into a Protocol for Mutual Assistance by the Kent Monitoring Officers and this Protocol is currently being revised.
+In appropriate cases, the Monitoring Officer will appoint the Deputy Monitoring Officer to undertake the investigation, but in other cases it may be appropriate to appoint an outside investigator, which could involve borrowing from another authority and there is a Protocol for Mutual Assistance by the Kent Monitoring Officers.